 Years ago, there was concern among health care providers and parents about a child with an egg allergy reacting negatively to the flu shot.
 Today, due to new research, experts no longer have these concerns.
 The American Academy of Pediatrics The American Academy of Pediatrics says that all children with an egg allergy can receive the vaccine.

 J. Andrew Bird, M.D., pediatric allergy specialist at Children's Health℠, explains, "Several studies over the past five-plus years have shown there is a very negligible amount of egg protein in the flu shot."

-In the past, experts recommended administering the flu shot in a health care facility when the child had an egg allergy, and then closely monitoring him or her for 30 minutes.
+In the past, experts recommended administering the flu shot in a health care facility when the child had an egg allergy, and then closely monitoring them for 30 minutes.
 Dr. Bird says this half hour of monitoring is no longer necessary.